Launching new

 While clothing flat lay photography is no rocket science, the resulting images can make it or break it for your sales.

-When it comes to the rates for the flat lay photos, they range across the board and will depend on these factors among many:
+When it comes to the rates for the flat lay photos, they range across the poster board and will depend on these factors among many:

 • Bulk vs single product shot